-I came out to Indonesia in November 2009 and before I flew the Pilatus Porter, I spent nearly two years flying my company’s Cessna C208B Grand Caravans, initially as a co-pilot.
+I went out to Indonesia in November 2009 and before I flew the Pilatus Porter, I spent nearly two years flying Susi Air’s Cessna C208B Grand Caravans, initially as a co-pilot.
 It was a great learning experience and taught me so much about commercial flying from handling passengers to navigating through Indonesia’s storm filled skies.
 Over the course of my year as a co-pilot I moved about the whole country and flew the Caravan in Java, Sumatra, Kalimantan (Borneo), Timor and Papua.

 It was in Papua that I was bitten by the bush flying bug.
 Here was an island filled with tiny villages, inhabited by tribal people on one of this world’s last frontiers where the only viable form of connecting these villages was with aircraft.
 And whilst I loved the flying I was doing with the Caravan, I couldn’t help but notice the sorts of places the Pilatus Porter pilots were taking there aircraft.
 So I go friendly with some of them and blagged a few rides.

 Those flights in the Porter, just watching what the pilots were doing and where they were going was all it took.
 I knew I had to get into this sort of flying.
 So I made it my goal and ensured I did everything I could to get flying those awesome PC-6s.